 Insights from Asia-Pacific Graduates on UK Education and Career Development

-Career Expectations vs. Reality
+Career Expectations vs Reality

 Recommendations:

-• Greater investment in career guidance for students from an earlier stage.
+• Greater investment in early-stage career guidance.

 The Value of Practical Learning